Manchester United maintained their unbeaten run against Chelsea with a stoppage-time equaliser at Stamford Bridge.

 Meanwhile, Sky Sports pundit Roy Keane was quick to suggest that Cristiano Ronaldo may have done better in front of the goal.
-Although to Ten Hag’s credit, there are clear improvements in the side’s build-up plays in absence of the Portuguese.
+Although to Ten Hag’s credit, there are clear improvements in the side’s build-up play in absence of the Portuguese.

-Irrespective of what his plans are for Ronaldo and injury-prone Anthony Martial, the former Ajax boss could do with a new striker in January, or else the lack of a reliable frontman might end up costing United a place in the Top 4 come end of the season.
+Irrespective of what his plans are for Ronaldo and injury-prone Anthony Martial, the former Ajax boss could do with a new striker in January, or else the lack of a reliable frontman might end up costing United a place in the Top 4 come the end of the season.

 The Brazilian has been the difference in midfield for United in recent games after a slow start under Ten Hag.

 The Everton game outlined both his weaknesses and strengths, as Casemiro lost the ball under pressure before dispossessing Alex Iwobi to play a quick through ball for Ronaldo to score.